Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 Enterprise support org (25+ agents)Ticketing + chat + voice in one suiteZendesk

-Want chat without codingNative plugin install (under 1 hour)Zipchat, Crisp, Tawk.to
+Want chat without codingNative plugin install (under 1 hour)Zipchat, Tawk.to

-What you’ll actually pay at scale.
+What you will actually pay at scale.
 The list price on the home page rarely matches the bill at month four.
-Tools with per-seat models (LiveChat, Front, Zendesk) scale linearly with team size.
-Tools with per-resolution AI billing (Intercom Fin) get unpredictable as conversation volume grows.
+Tools with per-seat models (LiveChat, Zendesk) scale linearly with team size.
+Tools with per-resolution AI billing (Intercom Fin, and the AI-native agents) get unpredictable as conversation volume grows.

-For more on rolling out automated customer support, pair the right chat widget with clear escalation rules.
+For more on rolling out automated customer support, pair the right chat widget with clear escalation rules and multilingual support if you sell across borders.

 A chat widget is not the right fix in three situations.
 First, if you handle fewer than 10 support tickets per week, chat adds an “always-on” surface area without enough volume to justify it; a clean FAQ page and email form will serve you better.